 - Night Elf

-- The Shadowmeld ability has its uses while leveling or PvPing and can dropp aggro in instances and raids it will drop the aggro you picked up until you unmeld.
+- Their Shadowmeld ability has its uses while leveling or PvPing, such as lurking in wait for unsuspecting targets.
+In instances and raids it will drop the aggro you picked up until you unmeld.
 Hopefully the tank has picked the mob(s) up by then.
-(Popping out of hiding to blast away has definite PvP value.
+(Popping out of hiding to blast away has definite PvP value. )

-- Being a bit harder to hit is also occasionally nice while leveling or in PvP.
-Again, not much use in raiding.
+- Being a bit harder to hit is also occasionally useful while leveling or in PvP.
+Also general movement is 2% faster.